ipv6-feet-under/WriteUps-dCTF21/Bad Apple/README.md

 We are given a .mp4 file.

-Looking at it'S spectrogram with Sonic Visualizer reveals this QR-Code.
+Looking at its spectrogram with Sonic Visualizer reveals this QR-Code.

 Now we just cropped it, adjusted contrast and color and scanned it with a QR-Code-Scanner.